Master Task Management with Notion: Create an Effective Due Date Template for Deadlines and Time-Sensitive Tasks

 - Click on the first empty cell in the Task column and type your task description.

-- Click on the cell in the Due Date column and select a date from the calendar picker or type it manually in your desired format.
+- Click on the corresponding cell in the Due Date column and select a date from the calendar picker or type it manually in your preferred format.

 - Fill in additional details in the other columns, such as priority or current status.